michellezhou2009/NCCIPW/README.md

 # NCCIPW

-This R package is to implement the proposed method in the manuscript titled "New weighting methods when cases are only a subset of events in a nested case-control study".
+This R package is to implement the proposed method in the manuscript titled "New weighting methods when cases are only a subset of events in a nested case-control study."

 ## Instrall `NCCIPW`